 H. To make a lotion less sticky, reduce the level of glycerin and panthenol.
 If it is still sticky, reduce the level of gums and polymers, however it is advisable to keep a minimum of 0.2% xanthan gum in your lotion for stability purposes.

-J. To increase the spreadability of your lotion, reduce the level of stearic acid, cetyl alcohol and waxes but for stability do include a minimum of 2% cetyl alcohol.
-Replace the oils and butters with quick spreading esters such as hemisqualane, dicaprylyl ether, coco caprylate, dicaprylyl carbonate, isohexadecane.
+J. To increase the spreadability of your lotion and also reduce soaping/whitening, reduce the level of stearic acid, cetyl alcohol and waxes but for stability do include a minimum of 2% cetyl alcohol.
+Replace the oils and butters with quick spreading esters such as hemisqualane, dicaprylyl ether, coco caprylate, dicaprylyl carbonate, isohexadecane or, as most chemists will attest to, silicones. especially those which a have low molecular weight.
 You may also wish to change your emulsifier for a less waxy type – click here and here for those sold in the USA and here and here for those sold in Europe.
-These emulsifiers are, however, quite thin so extra cetyl alcohol should be added (minimum level 2.5%, ideal level 3% or more), together with 0.5% xanthan gum for stability.
+These emulsifiers are, however, quite thin so extra cetyl alcohol should be added (minimum level 2.5%, ideal level 3% or more), together with 0.3% xanthan gum for stability.

 K. To make your formula more moisturizing, increase the percentages of the oil phase ingredients and also glycerin.
 Add occlusive ingredients such as lanolin, dimethicone, cocoa butter to help guard against transepidermal water loss.